rlnsy/mystix/MILESTONES.md

 map source “case_age” to number age map source “case_date” to number date
-// creates graph with data on x-axis and age on y-axis: plot xy date age called age_graph
+// creates graph with data on x-axis and age on y-axis: plot xy date age titled age_graph
-// creates histogram with age in bins of 10 years (0-10,11-20,...): plot histogram age with range 10 called age_hist variable count = 0 // create a numerical variable called count on new data from source count++ // updates count whenever data is received
+// creates histogram with age in bins of 10 years (0-10,11-20,...): plot histogram age with range 10 titled age_hist variable count = 0 // create a numerical variable called count on new data from source count++ // updates count whenever data is received
-// a log graph of total cases, will update when count is updated: plot xy date log(count) called cases_log
+// a log graph of total cases, will update when count is updated: plot xy date log(count) titled cases_log
 // specify layout - default: stacked:
 display (age_graph left of age_hist) on top of cases_log
 // colours bins in hues of blue - default grays